jbesomi/texthero/README.md

 - analyse or display the series with the representation function or the clustering functions, e. g. `kmeans`
 - do a dimensionality reduction to display them better in 2D or 3D, e. g.  `pca`

-If your pipeline will differ, you might want to check out the tutorial on series types to understand which type of series you will get returned and which types will be accepted by the functions.
+If your pipeline will differ, you might want to check out the tutorial on series types to understand which type of pandas objects you will get returned and which types will be accepted by the functions.

 <h2 align="center">FAQ</h2>